Downside Gap Two Rabbits Candlestick Pattern

 • Opposite pattern: Upside Gap Two Crows

-Definition of the Downside Gap Two Rabbits pattern
+Definition of the Downside Gap Two Rabbits Pattern

 Downside Gap Two Rabbits is a candle pattern used in Japanese candlestick analysis.
 This pattern is a bullish reversal formation that shows that the downward trend may be reversing.
 The pattern has a three-stage structure and consists of three candles: